 Monza was built in 1922, staging its first F1 race in 1950.
 Since its creation the track has undergone a number of safety changes, but still remains one of the fastest in the world – both the fastest Grand Prix and the fastest pole position lap in history were at Monza, giving it the nickname the “Cathedral of Speed”.
 It’s one of seven tracks still in use from the first ever World Championship calendar and has evolved much in this time, originally being split between a road circuit and a US style oval (it’s now exclusively road).
 The track in its current form boasts a number of difficult corners, with the most famous being Curva Parabolica.
 This is a long right hand turn at an increasing radius and the final corner between the start-finish line and the legendary straight.
 For a quick lap, drivers will need perfect execution with maximum exit speed – no easy task at Monza.

 Thomas Cook Sport invites you to the Cathedral of Speed for the ultimate Formula 1 weekend experience with our Italian GP packages.

-Breaks include return flights, accommodation, a welcome event, airport transfers and Sunday circuit transfers.
-There is also the option to add tickets, VIP Hospitality and Saturday circuit transfers to your booking.
+Breaks include return flights, accommodation, drinks reception, airport transfers and return Sunday circuit transfers.
+There is also the option to add tickets, VIP Hospitality and return Saturday circuit transfers to your booking.